Gamerz777/synckit/docs/guides/conflict-resolution.md

 const task = sync.document<Task>('task-123')
 await task.update({ title: 'Updated' })  // timestamp: 10:00:01

-// Note: In v0.1.0 (local-only), this scenario requires network sync
+// Note: This scenario demonstrates automatic network sync behavior
-// The example shows the conceptual behavior for when network sync is implemented
+// When both clients are connected to the same server, conflicts resolve automatically via LWW
 ```

-**Outcome:** ⚠️ This scenario requires network sync (not in v0.1.0).
-When implemented, update would win over delete (LWW).
+**Outcome:** Update wins over delete (LWW).
+Client B's update at 10:00:01 is newer than Client A's delete at 10:00:00, so the field is restored with "Updated".

 **Note:** `doc.delete(field)` deletes a **field**, not the document.
 Use `sync.deleteDocument(id)` to delete entire documents.